sikessle/alksa/ALKSA/FeatureList.md

 ## FROM TABLE_LIST

 * Table names
-* Joins: Inner, Full Outer, Left Outer, Right Outer, Natural
+* Multiple Joins: Inner, Full Outer, Left Outer, Right Outer, Natural

 ## WHERE CONDITIONS

-* On clause ?
+* ON clause from Join-Statement
 * Logic AND/OR/NOT ?
 * Comparison < > = ?